 Student Selection and Participation

-Students are nominated by Hawai`i Department of Education schools in the Roosevelt, McKinley and Castle districts to participate following their fifth grade year.
-The program accepts 40 students in each new PUEO class, supporting 280 students annually in grades 6 – 12.
+Students are nominated by Hawai`i Department of Education schools in the Roosevelt, McKinley, Castle and other districts to participate following their fifth grade year.
+The program accepts 50 students in each new PUEO class, supporting 350 students annually in grades 6 – 12.

 PUEO College Scholarship Program

 PUEO Scholars may apply to the PUEO College Scholarship Program, generously supported by the Mamoru and Aiko Takitani Foundation, Inc., with additional support from the Akaka Foundation.
 These scholarship awards recognize outstanding PUEO scholars who exemplify the qualities of hard work, academic achievement, commitment to excellence, a proven dedication to our community and a demonstrated need for financial assistance.
 The awards may be used at any accredited two- or four-year college or university and will be paid directly to the recipient scholar’s college or university account.
-Up to seven awards of $1,000 or $500 will be considered." with "Awards up to $1,000 will be made."
+The normal amount allotted in the these scholarships is $1,000.
+Note, as in all scholarship applications, nothing is guaranteed.

 About Clarence T.C.
 Ching Foundation